ECM promises to optimize your processes, driving efficiency by eliminating wasted time

 This goes beyond automating a few simple decisions.
 An ideal ECM solution should:

 Automate your structured processesYour ECM solution should automate your predictable, repeatable processes.
-Certain processes have standardized outcomes, such as accounts payable, accounts receivable and the employee hiring process for example.
+Certain processes have standardized outcomes, such as accounts payable, accounts receivable and the employee hiring process.
 These processes typically include many repeated steps, which can be automated based on logical decisions.
-Routing documents to the right person, checking agreed thresholds for approval and generating documents based on decisions made, are all areas which can be automated.
+Routing documents to the right person, checking agreed thresholds for approval and generating documents based on decisions made, are all areas that can be automated.